SwissDataScienceCenter/renku/docs/tutorials/first_steps/04_jupyterlab.rst

 If you prefer to use a GUI, an extension providing access to the basic git commands is built into JupyterLab.
 Click on the git icon on the left sidebar of JupyterLab (1) to open the git panel.
 Here, you can add untracked files by selecting them and clicking the up arrow (2).
-Finally, you can enter a commit message in (3) and click the check mark to make a commit.
+You can enter a commit message in (3) and click the ``Commit`` button.
+Finally, sync your changes with the server by clicking on the push icon (4).

 .. image:: ../../_static/images/jupyterlab-git-panel.png
     :width: 85%